Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Locations/Barovia/Barovians.md

 Barovians know the following facts about their homeland:

-, AnyonewhoattemptstoleavethelandofBarovia begins to choke on the fog. ·Those who don't turn back perish. · · · Many strangers )lave be�n d(awn to �arovia·over the years, but they all die or dis�pp'�ar;before long.
-Wolves, dire wolves, ahd wete\Volves prowl th� Sva- lich Woods, and hungry bats fi'tl the'skies at night.
+Anyone who attempts to leave the land of Barovia begins to choke on the fog.
+Those who don't turn back perish.
+Many strangers have been drawn to Barovia over the years, but they all die or disappear before long.
+Wolves, dire wolves, ahd werewolves prowl the Svalich Woods, and hungry bats fi'tl the'skies at night.

 , ThevillageofBaroviasitsatth·eeastendofthevalley.
 Its burgomaster is named Kolyan Indirovich.
 The town of Vallaki lies in the heart of the valley.
 Its burgomaster is named Baron Vargas Vallakovich.